← Crowd & Courage

 Right of Access · Right to Rectification · Right to Erasure · Right to Portability · Right to Restrict Processing · Right to Object

-Note: The Platform is currently available to US residents only (alpha period).
+Note: The Platform is currently available to US residents only.
 If you are an EEA/UK resident who has accessed the Platform, contact privacy@crowdandcourage.com.

-Our legal basis for processing: contract performance (for operating your Courage Contract), legitimate interests (security and platform improvement), and legal obligation (financial record retention).
+Our legal basis for processing: contract performance (operating your Courage Contract), legitimate interests (security and platform improvement), and legal obligation (financial and consent record retention).

 All Users: Data Access and Deletion

 Email privacy@crowdandcourage.com with “Data Request” in the subject line.
 We will verify your identity and respond within 30 days (45 days for CCPA).
-If you have an active Courage Contract, we cannot delete your account or contract records until the contract is completed.
+If you have an active Courage Contract, we cannot delete your account or contract records until the contract is completed, and we retain financial and consent records for the periods shown in Section 5 even after deletion.

 07 — Cookies